David Shelley: 2011: That's My Train and Trick Bag

-In August, 2011, David Shelley released That's My Train by David Shelley & Bluestone on his own label, Pink Buffalo.
+In August, 2011, Shelley released That's My Train by David Shelley & Bluestone on his own label, Pink Buffalo.
 The self-produced 10 track album featured all original songs by Shelley and his long time co-writer Vincent Noonan.
 Anchored by Scott, Gasper and drummer John Yarling with D.A.
-Young from David's earliest LA bands on keyboards, the recording included contributions from Tovar, Soars and others.
+Young from Shelley's earliest Los Angeles bands on keyboards, the recording included contributions from Tovar, Soars and others.
 In October, the band performed at the Daytona Blues Festival.
 Randy Ridenour began to play with Bluestone as drummer.

 In 2012, David Shelley & Bluestone continued to play more venues and events, including a tour to Colorado.

-In June, 2013, David Shelley released David Shelley & Bluestone's second album Trick Bag on Pink Buffalo Records.
-Produced by Shelley and Paul Trust, the 11 song collection featured all original songs plus David's reworking of his grandfather's composition '"Birth of The Blues".
+In June, 2013, he released David Shelley and Bluestone's second album Trick Bag on Pink Buffalo Records.
+Produced by Shelley and Paul Trust, the 11 song collection featured all original songs plus Shelley's reworking of his grandfather's composition, "Birth of The Blues".

 "Too Far Gone", a shuffling blues remake on That's My Train of Shelley's showcase reggae rocker from And God Created Woman had caught the ear of beach music programmers and was charting.
 The Rhythm & Blues DJ Association added the track to their Coast to Coast - The Music Lives On sampler.
 Other tracks from both Bluestone releases began receiving airplay in Europe and Australia.

-In August David Shelley & Bluestone toured Montana.
+In August David Shelley and Bluestone toured Montana.
 In September, the band won the chance to represent SFBS again at the upcoming IBC in Memphis.
-In November, David performed at the Festival Internacional de Jazz in San Miguel de Allende, Mexico with Randy Bernsen.
+In November, Shelley performed at the Festival Internacional de Jazz in San Miguel de Allende, Mexico, with Randy Bernsen.

-In January, 2014, David Shelley & Bluestone competed in the 30th Annual International Blues Challenge in Memphis and made it to the semi-finals.
+In January, 2014, David Shelley and Bluestone competed in the 30th Annual International Blues Challenge in Memphis and made it to the semi-finals.
 Rave reviews of the band's performances at this and other events plus increased rotation of That's My Train and Trick Bag brought attention to Shelley's music and a European label offered the artist a record deal.
-One hour after receiving the offer, David found out he had cancer.
+One hour after receiving the offer, Shelley found out he had cancer.